containers/podman/docs/podman-run.1.md

 **--volume**, **-v**[=*[HOST-DIR-OR-VOUME-NAME:CONTAINER-DIR[:OPTIONS]]*]

 Create a bind mount.
-If you specify, ` -v /HOST-DIR:/CONTAINER-DIR`, podman bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the podman container.
+If you specify, ` -v /HOST-DIR:/CONTAINER-DIR`, Podman bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the Podman container.
 Similarly, `-v VOLUME-NAME:/CONTAINER-DIR` will mount the volume in the host to the container.
-If no such named volume exists, podman will create one.
+If no such named volume exists, Podman will create one.

  The `OPTIONS` are a comma delimited list and can be: